-This fibre helps digestion by slowing down the process, allowing the body to absorb sugars and carbohydrates slowly.
-Consequently, one experiences fewer sugar spikes and unhealthy cravings after eating oranges.
+Fibre helps slow down digestion allowing the body to absorb sugars and carbohydrates more efficiently.
+Consequently, one experiences fullness and fewer sugar spikes after eating oranges.

-Oranges are a good source of potassium, which can help reduce the amount of salt in your body.
+Oranges are a good source of potassium, which can help balance the sodium levels in your body.
 Too much sodium can lead to high blood pressure and an increased risk for cardiovascular and kidney diseases.